-Popularly known as paid ads, PPC is a key component in digital marketing strategies.
+Popularly known as paid ads, PPC is a key component in a digital marketing course.
 Not only does it help you increase web traffic, but it also allows you to connect to your target audience when they are looking for your product or service.

 Many business owners don’t reap the benefits of PPC as they simply don’t fully understand it.